arpanm/procurementAgent/README.md

 > `app/src/core/config.ts` (override with `VITE_ACTIVE_PLATFORMS`).

-This repo implements **Epics 0–6** of [`PROCURE_COPILOT_PLAN.md`](./PROCURE_COPILOT_PLAN.md) (the MVP), plus a per-platform agent split, true-price reads, quantity reconciliation, a guided-knowledge layer, a first-run login gate, and a cart hand-off — see the architecture notes below.
+This repo implements **Epics 0–6** of [`PROCURE_COPILOT_PLAN.md`](./PROCURE_COPILOT_PLAN.md) (the MVP), plus a per-platform agent split, true-price reads, quantity reconciliation, a guided-knowledge layer + durable on-device site memory, a candidate / nearby-SKU picker, a first-run login gate, and a cart hand-off.

+> 📐 **[`docs/ARCHITECTURE.md`](./docs/ARCHITECTURE.md)** is the detailed architecture reference — diagrams,
+> flowcharts and code links for the UI/WebView layer, per-platform login, intent classification, the RAG /
+> site-memory pipeline, agent execution, comparison, add-to-cart, the cart hand-off, and
+> deployment/observability/eval.
+Start there for "how does X work?".

 ## Layout